Biggin (Dovedale and Parwich Ward)

 Biggin is a village in the Derbyshire Dales district of Derbyshire, England.
 It is part of the Hartington Nether Quarter parish, and is in the Peak District National Park.

+It is just off the A515 road between Ashbourne and Buxton.
+National Cycle Network routes 68 and 548 pass through the village.

 Biggin was once known as Newbiggin, when it had a monastic settlement of the Cistercian order, established by the monks of Garendon Abbey, Leicestershire.
 The monks established a sheep ranch at Biggin Grange, which still has one ancient outbuilding.
-Farming is still important to the village, though at one time (18th Century) it was also a centre of lead mining.
+Farming is still important to the village, though at one time (18th century) it was also a centre of lead mining.
 When the lead started to be worked out, there was a migration of lead miners to Upper Teesdale, and they probably took the name Newbiggin there.
 Today tourism is an important industry alongside farming.